Osman Yousefzada – When will we be good enough?

 02 Nov 2024 - 09 Mar 2025

-Osman Yousefzada is an internationally significant artist who is changing the way we think about our shared histories with this new thought-provoking and breath-taking sculptural installation.
+Osman Yousefzada is an internationally significant artist who is changing the way we think about our shared histories.
+His thought-provoking and breath-taking sculptural installation was on display in The Box from November 2024 - March 2025.
+Find out more about the exhibition below.

 More info